MezoFoundation/constitution/README.md

 Citizens/Organizations can not own private property.

-When a citizen moves holons the Mezonos associated with that holon do not move with the citizen.
-The Mezonos are then redistributed among the citizens of the holon.
+When a citizen moves sectors the Mezonos associated with that sector do not move with the citizen.
+The Mezonos are then redistributed among the citizens of the sector.

-When a citizen moves holons the resources associated with that holon do not move with the citizen, resources are then returned to the resource pool.
+When a citizen moves sectors the resources associated with that sector do not move with the citizen, resources are then returned to the resource pool.

 Mezonos represent shares in voting.

-Mezonos are distributed to standing holons only.
+Mezonos are distributed to standing-sectors only.

-The more citizens a standing holon has the less Mezonos the holon will receive.
+The more citizens a standing-sector has the less Mezonos the sector will receive.

-The less citizens a standing holon has the more Mezonos the holon will receive.
+The less citizens a standing-sector has the more Mezonos the sector will receive.

-A standing holon’s Mezonos are divided equally amongst all full citizens of a standing holon.
-Partial citizens who are in a special holon receive
+A standing-sector’s Mezonos are divided equally amongst all full citizens of a standing-sector.
+Partial citizens who are in a special-sector receive

-((the amount a full citizen within a standing holon connected to the special holon receives)/(number of standing holons the special holon is comprised of))
+((the amount a full citizen within a standing-sector connected to the special-sector receives)/(number of standing-sectors the special-sector is comprised of))

-from each standing holon their special holon is comprised of.
+from each standing-sector their special-sector is comprised of.

 The minimum number of Mezonos in a Mezo system must be equal to the number of citizens within that Mezo system.